2 The scan package

 Table 2.2: Functions for data depiction/visualisation

-scplot Add-on package `scplot`.
-Create advanced ggplot2 plots.
-Stable
+scplot Add-on package scplot.
+Creates advanced ggplot2 plots Stable Chapter 5

-plot_rand Create a distribution plot from a randomization test obejct Experimental
+plot_rand Create a distribution plot from a randomization test obejct Superseded -

 2.4.3 Analysis